-104 27% premium to Smurfit-Stone's closing stock price on January 21, 2011.
+&lt;sup>104 27% premium to Smurfit-Stone's closing stock price on January 21, 2011.

-^{25%} premium over the closing price of Massey common stock on January 26, 2011 (the last trading day before the board of directors of Massey resolved to enter into the merger agreement), 28% premium over the average closing price of Massey common stock for the 30 trading days ending January 26, 2011 and 95% premium over the unaffected closing price of Massey common stock on October 18, 2010 (the day the Wall Street Journal first reported Massey was reviewing strategic alternatives), based on the closing price of Alpha common stock on January 26, 2011.
+25% premium over the closing price of Massey common stock on January 26, 2011 (the last trading day before the board of directors of Massey resolved to enter into the merger agreement), 28% premium over the average closing price of Massey common stock for the 30 trading days ending January 26, 2011 and 95% premium over the unaffected closing price of Massey common stock on October 18, 2010 (the day the Wall Street Journal first reported Massey was reviewing strategic alternatives), based on the closing price of Alpha common stock on January 26, 2011.

-Size 1 Acquirer Target Name of Combined Entity Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$8.4 billion (Stock only) AMB Property Corporation ProLogis ProLogis January 31, 2011 No 60% - ProLogis 40% - AMB Yes 11 members 6 - ProLogis (55%) 5 - AMB (45%) Irving F. "Bud" Lyons, III, an existing ProLogis Board member, will serve as lead independent director. serve as co-CEOs of the combined company.
-Mr. Moghadam will Walter C. Rakowich will retire on December 31, 2012, at which time Hamid R. Moghadam will become sole CEO of the combined company.
+Size Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$8.4 billion (Stock only) AMB Property Corporation ProLogis ProLogis January 31, 2011 No 60% - ProLogis 40% - AMB Yes 11 members 6 - ProLogis (55%) 5 - AMB (45%) Irving F. "Bud" Lyons, III, an existing ProLogis Board member, will serve as lead independent director.
+Hamid R. Moghadam, CEO of AMB, and Walter C. Rakowich, CEO of ProLogis, will serve as co-CEOs of the combined company.
+Mr. Moghadam will be chairman of the board of the combined company and will be primarily responsible for shaping the company's vision, strategy and private capital franchise.
+Mr. Rakowich will be primarily responsible for operations, integration of the two platforms and optimizing the merger synergies.
+Until December 31, 2012, Mr. Rakowich will also serve as chairman of the board's executive committee.
+Walter C. Rakowich will retire on December 31, 2012, at which time Hamid R. Moghadam will become sole CEO of the combined company.
 San Francisco, CA (corporate headquarters) (AMB) Denver, CO (operations headquarters) (ProLogis)

-Size 1 Acquirer Target Name of Combined Entity Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$7.4 billion (Common stock and cash) Ensco plc Pride International, Inc. Ensco plc February 7, 2011 Yes 106 62% - Ensco 38% - Pride No 10 members 8 -Ensco (80%) 2 - Pride (20%) No change None UK (Ensco) \$1.0 billion (Common stock and cash) Kindred Healthcare, Inc. RehabCare Group, Inc. Kindred Healthcare, Inc. February 8, 2011 Yes 107 77% - Kindred 23% - RehabCare No 12 members 10 - Kindred (83%) 2 - RehabCare (17%) John Short, president and CEO of RehabCare, is expected to serve as non-executive vice chairman.
-None Louisville, KY (Kindred)
+Size Acquirer Target Name of Combined Entity Date Announced Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$7.4 billion (Common stock and cash) Ensco plc Pride International, Inc. Ensco plc February 7, 2011 Yes 62% - Ensco 38% - Pride No 10 members 8 -Ensco (80%) 2 - Pride (20%) No change None UK (Ensco) \$1.0 billion (Common stock and cash) Kindred Healthcare, Inc. RehabCare Group, Inc. Kindred Healthcare, Inc. February 8, 2011 Yes 77% - Kindred 23% - RehabCare No 12 members 10 - Kindred (83%) 2 - RehabCare (17%) John Short, president and CEO of RehabCare, is expected to serve as non-executive vice chairman.
+None Louisville, KY (Kindred) \$10.2 billion (Stock only) Deutsche Börse AG NYSE Euronext Not determined February 15, 2011 Yes 60% - Deutsche Börse 40% - NYSE Euronext Not in press release, but in transcript of joint investor conference call 17 members 9 - Deutsche Börse (53%) 6 - NYSE Euronext (35%) 1 - chairman (6%) 1- CEO (6%) Reto Francioni, CEO of Deutsche Börse, will be chairman of the combined company, and will also be responsible for group strategy and global relationship management.
+Duncan Niederauer, CEO of NYSE Euronext, will be CEO of the combined company.
+None Dual headquarters Frankfurt, Germany and New York, NY

-^{21%} premium to Pride's closing share price as of February 4, 2011 and 25% premium to the one month volume-weighted average closing price of Pride.
+21% premium to Pride's closing share price as of February 4, 2011 and 25% premium to the one month volume-weighted average closing price of Pride.